Last Resort (song): Lyrics

-"Last Resort" is influenced by hip hop music.
-Both The Fugees and Wu-Tang Clan influenced the song.
-Although the song does not feature piano, the song was composed with piano.
-Bassist Tobin Esperance said: "I've written songs on piano – actually, 'Last Resort' with that whole little riff/melody thing, that's done on the piano.
-And then I just transferred it to the guitar."
-Speaking about the making of and inspiration behind the song, Esperance said:

 Commercial performance

 "Last Resort" achieved mainstream success, peaking at number one on the US Billboard Modern Rock Tracks chart in August 2000 and number 57 on the Billboard Hot 100 in December 2000.
-The popularity of "Last Resort" helped Papa Roach's album Infest get certified 3× Platinum by the Recording Industry Association of America (RIAA) in July 2001.
+The popularity of "Last Resort" helped Papa Roach's album Infest get certified 4× Platinum by the Recording Industry Association of America (RIAA) in December 2024.
+The song itself was certified 6× Platinum by the RIAA on December 6, 2024.

 Music video

 The music video was directed by Marcos Siega.
 In the music video, the band performs on a floor surrounded by fans.
 Throughout the video, the camera zooms in on some fans near the stage and shows them in places that appear to be their rooms.
-In their rooms, they appear to be possibly depressed.
-Though it had apparently been claimed that this is meant to show how people might not look depressed but still are, the purpose was more so to show the people being taken from where they did not want to be to where they did – from lonely despair to the rock show where they could have fun with their friends.
+The purpose was to show the people being taken from where they did not want to be to where they did – from lonely despair to the rock show where they could have fun with their friends.
 There are many posters for radio station 98 Rock.
-This is the rock station out of Sacramento, California, that the band credits for jump starting their career.
+This is the rock station out of Sacramento, California that the band credits for jump-starting their career.
 Inside the Infest album booklet are thanks to DJs of the radio station.
 About five hundred people, including local fans, came to the shooting of the music video for "Last Resort".

-On the MuchMusic versionwhich utilizes the radio editthe word "fuck" is completely removed with no replacement.
-On the MTV and Vevo version, the words "cut", "bleeding", "die", "life" (from the line "if I took my life tonight"), and "suicide" were also muted.
-After original airings of the video on television, some networks went so far as to additionally censor words such as "suffocation", and even the title of the song itself.
+Legacy and impact

+According to Screen Rant, "Last Resort" helped bring the nu metal genre to a wider audience.
+The song has since become a popular internet meme.
+American screenwriter Justin Halpern wrote: "It's the perfect joke, that song.
+The punchline hits the moment you press play.
+It's a comedy writer's dream."
+Among the first of these memes was the altered lyric, "Cut my life into pizza / This is my plastic fork."
+In 2018, the band ran a line of T-shirts bearing reference to this meme, accompanied by an image of a pizza.

+Papa Roach frontman Jacoby Shaddix is quoted as follows regarding his feelings towards the song's impact on popular culture: "It's everywhere, dude.
+It's even in my house, with my kids.
+It's funny, dude. [...]
+You could be at a bar mitzvah and drop that song and somebody there would be, like, 'That's my fucking jam.'
+Or I could be at TSA fucking airport security, and [someone will be like], 'Are you the 'cut my life...?'
+And I'm, like, 'I am the 'cut my life into pizza' guy.
+That's right, dude.
+Let's go.'
+I'll be that guy."

+In 2025, American actor John Stamos made headlines when he drummed along to the song without having ever heard it before in his life.
+That same year, Carrie Underwood joined the band onstage to perform the song during a performance in Las Vegas.